Slow Cooker Chicken Tortilla Soup is hearty and spicy and loaded with your favorite fixings! This easy meal is the epitome of comfort food.

 - This soup is spicy!
 If you prefer less heat, I would recommend cutting down the chili powder in half, and also add only one Chipotle Pepper in Adobo, you can always taste and adjust, but start adding the heat slowly.

-- The classic Slow Cooker Chicken Tortilla Soup is made with oregano, I personally have family members that are not a big fan of it, we used parsley instead.
+- The classic tortilla soup is made with oregano, I personally have family members that are not a big fan of it, we used parsley instead.

 - Also, use low sodium chicken broth, you don’t want to end up with a salty soup.